AslakHol/curriculum-2016H/chapter7-css-cont.md

 In normal flow, each block-level element sits on top of the next one.
 Since this is the default way in which browsers treat HTML elements, you do not need a CSS property to indicate that elements should appear in normal flow, but the syntax would be `position: static;`.

 In the example below, the width property for the heading has not been specified, so you can see how it stretches the width of the entire body element by default.
 The paragraphs are restricted to 300 pixels wide.
-This shows how the elements in normal flow start on a new line even if they do not take up the full width of the body element. <i>All of the examples demonstrated in this section, and the rest about document flow, will use a similar HTML structure.</i>
+This shows how the elements in normal flow start on a new line even if they do not take up the full width of the body element. <i>All of the examples demonstrated in this section, and the rest about document flow, will use a similar HTML and CSS structure.</i>

 ```html
 <body>